Melania Trump’s ‘Shudder’ At Husband’s Touch During Speech Analyzed By Expert

 — Mirror Celeb (@MirrorCeleb) February 21, 2017

 James says “tie-signs” are absent with the couple.
-The term defines small, but significant gestures couples use to communicate when they’re in public or in social situations.
+The term defines small, but significant gestures couples use to communicate when they’re in public or social situations.
 These include light touches, glances, and nods.
 Former President Barack Obama and his wife “communicating silently all the time,” James notes.
 The Obamas were comfortable displaying small gestures of affection with a soft touch or nod to each other.

 WATCH: Melania Trump appears to shudder as Donald touches her arm during a speech https://t.co/iwHJi4CjsO pic.twitter.com/7QrsdLK1xd